OSGeo/PROJ/docs/source/operations/projections/gall.rst

 Mathematical definition
 #######################

-The formulas describing the Gall Stereographical are all taken from :cite:`Snyder1993`.
+The formulas describing the Gall Stereographic are all taken from :cite:`Snyder1993`.

 Spherical form
 **************